FocusInterdisciplinary study of cognition across all learning/thinking entities

 - Learning is … adapting

 - Teaching is … triggering adaptations

 SynopsisCognitive Science is the study of cognition in humans, non-human animals, and machines.
 Oriented by the conviction that cognition cannot be understood by studying a single level, Cognitive Science brings together psychology, linguistics, computer science, neuroscience, anthropology, philosophy, and other domains.
 Typically, the foci of Cognitive Science are identified as learning, development, perception, attention, reasoning, emotion, consciousness, memory, language, creativity, and intelligence, and the goals of Cognitive Science are identified as better understanding the mind, advancing practical knowledge of learning, and developing intelligent devices.
-Associated discourses and constructs that share Cognitive Science's commitment to transdisciplinarity include:
+Associated constructs and discourses include:

 - Cognitive Anthropology – a domain concerned with the implicit knowledge and other non-conscious habits of association that define and distinguish the perceptions of and relations within cultural groups.
 In addition to Cognitive Science, Cognitive Anthropology draws on history, sociology, anthropology, archaeology, musicology, and other domains.